r-neuschulz/FOM-Business-Analytics/README.md

 ## Project Overview

-We're correlating pollution data from OpenWeatherMap with traffic data to potentially guide policymakers, traffic planners, and urban development strategies.
+We're correlating pollution data from OpenWeatherMap with traffic data from BASt to potentially guide policymakers,inform traffic planners, and enable data-driven urban development strategies.
 This analysis aims to provide insights into the relationship between environmental factors and transportation patterns.

 ## Course Information
 - **Institution**: FOM Hochschule